chathumal93/EuroSat-RGB-Classifiers/README.md

 # EuroSat-RGB-Classifiers

-This repository contains the performance comparison of three different models fine-tuned on the EuroSAT dataset
+This repository contains three different models fine-tuned on the EuroSAT dataset, along with their performance comparisons.

 ## Models Used
 1. **ResNet-18** (pre-trained on ImageNet 1k)